Skip to content

 include

-The include(path) function loads and executes a Lua file from the configuration directory.
-Files are loaded at most once per image (deduplicated by canonical path).
-The path must be relative, end in .lua, and cannot contain ...
+Loads and executes a Lua file from the config directory.
+Deduplicated per image or query session.
+Path must be relative, end in .lua, and cannot contain ...

 lua